hostadam/ares/docs/README.md

 <dependency>
     <groupId>com.github.hostadam</groupId>
     <artifactId>ares</artifactId>
-    <version>0.6.1</version>
+    <version>3.0.0</version>
 </dependency>
 ```

-Then, you need to make sure Ares is included in your build, so shade it:
+Since Ares is an API and not a plugin, it's your responsibility to make sure it's accessible during runtime.
+Shading is likely the most convenient way to do this;
 ```
 <build>
   <plugins>